11 Factors that make a high converting landing page

-One of the very good examples includes the landing page for the Industrial Strength Marketing, which is crisp in its messaging and clutter-free in design.
+One of the very good examples includes the landing page for Industrial Strength Marketing, which is crisp in its messaging and clutter-free in design.

-This is not the only eye-catching feature in this page, Notice how the color red is strategically placed: It’s right at the top and bottom of the form, drawing you even closer to the conversion event.
+This is not the only eye-catching feature on this page, Notice how the color red is strategically placed: It’s right at the top and bottom of the form, drawing you even closer to the conversion event.

 Clear visual call to action